joshuacox/joshuacox.github.io/_posts/2016-03-26-Convert-Wordpress-to-static-PDQ.md

 https://github.com/smartergiving/free-nonprofit-starter-website/blob/master/_includes/footer.html

 And you are done with theming!
 It could not be simpler.
+YMMV, of course you  might have issues getting all of your elements (CSS, images, galleries, etc), but removing the complexity of a wordpress theme is a smart idea.
+If only because a good portion of the wordpress attacks I've seen relied upon known vulnerabilities introduced by very popular [themes](https://wpvulndb.com/themes).
+Of all programmers, themers seem to be the least aware of security issues.

 #### Migrate old content